hl-valdemar/honeylang/notes.md

 - Need a way to specify compile time code (or dependencies that need to be compile time known) (zig inspired)

+- Unused declarations should generate warnings (descend computation graph to check) and should not be part of the generated code

 ## Memory Allocation Design

 Philosophy: